sasetz/fiit_template/readme.md

 `abbreviations-outline` is an array of pairs, where each pair contains an abbreviation and its explanation.
 If you leave this argument as default or explicitly empty, the list of abbreviations will not show.

-`disable-placeholder` lets you disable the warning page that reminds you to insert the assignment for your thesis.

 `disable-cover` lets you disable the first (cover) page of the thesis.
 That's it.